100kristine/Wan-Deploy-Runpod/RUNPOD_README.md

 - Monitor GPU memory usage (should be ~35GB for 720p)

 ## Troubleshooting

+### Authentication Issues
+- For git: Check configuration with `git config --list`
+- For Hugging Face: Verify login with `poetry run huggingface-cli whoami`
+- If model download fails: Check your Hugging Face token permissions

 ### Environment Setup Issues
 - If environment setup fails, delete `.venv` and retry